 The run_summary can be viewed in the Vitis analyzer.
 The summary contains a collection of reports, capturing the performance profile of the AI Engine application captured as it runs.
 For example, to open the AI Engine simulator run summary use the following command:

 The Vitis analyzer opens displaying the Summary page of the report.
 The Report Navigator view of the tool lists the different reports that are available in the summary.
-For a complete understanding of the Vitis analyzer, see Using the Vitis Analyzer in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+For a complete understanding of the Vitis analyzer, see Using the Vitis Analyzer in the Vitis Unified Software Platform Documentation: Application Acceleration Development (UG1393).

 - Each tile is reported.
 Within each tile the report includes core, DMA, locks, and I/O if there are PL blocks in the graph.

 - There is a separate timeline for each kernel mapped to a core.
 It shows when the kernel is executing (blue) or stalled (red) due to memory conflicts or waiting for stream data.